munrhalls/Oxus-Flashcards/README.md

 This app is enables users to make custom flashcards with question and answer on either side.
 Flashcard can feature text, images or both.

-App is compatible both with desktop PC's and even very small mobile phones
+App is compatible both with desktop PC's and even very small mobile phones.

-Users can easily take a picture with their phone, and upload it to the flashcard they're editing 1 click.
-This is very useful for, e.g., taking a picture of a textbook's paragraph and putting it on the answer side of a flashcard.
+Users can easily take a picture with their phone, and upload it to the flashcard they're editing in 1 click.
+This is very useful for, e.g., taking a picture of a textbook's paragraph and putting it on the answer side of a flashcard (image can be on either side, though, it's not limited).

 Users can create, edit and delete decks of flashcards.
 A deck is just a deck, like a deck of cards.